yanlynnnnn/tp/docs/UserGuide.md

 Outcome :
 1. It will display a success message.
-2. GrAB3 will display a Pie Chart that categorizes expenses made in December 2020 based on their 'tags', along with the total cost of all expenses in each category.
+2. Homerce will display a Pie Chart that categorizes expenses made in December 2020 based on their 'tags', along with the total cost of all expenses in each category.

 ## Others